-NHL action on Thursday evening and a couple of teams from the Metro Division will square off as the New York Islanders pay a visit to PPG PAINTS Arena in Pittsburgh, PA to grapple with the Pittsburgh Penguins.
-The Islanders check in off a 3-1 home loss to the Jets, while the Penguins are off a 6-3 home win over the Avalanche.
+National Hockey League action on Sunday afternoon and a pair of teams from the Metro Division will square off as the New York Rangers grapple with the Pittsburgh Penguins at PPG PAINTS Arena in Pittsburgh, PA.
+The Rangers are off a 6-2 road win over the Sabres, while the Penguins are off a 5-4 home loss to the Flames.

 New York is:

 - 8-22 in their last 30 road games vs. a team with a winning home record

 - 17-37 in their last 54 vs. the Metropolita